sourcegraph/handbook/content/product-engineering/planning.md

     - What didn’t go well (struggles and challenges) for yourself and for your team?
     - What did you and/or your team learn?
 - Deliverable
-  - Finalized OKR Scorecard deck ready to be shared with the company
+  - Finalized OKR scorecard deck ready to be shared with the company